Clara (rhinoceros): Life

 In 1738, aged approximately one month, Clara was adopted by Jan Albert Sichterman in India after her mother was killed by Indian hunters somewhere in Assam.
 Sichterman was the director of the Dutch East India Company (Vereenigde Oostindische Compagnie or VOC) in Bengal.
 She became quite tame, and was allowed to move freely around his residence.
 In 1740, Sichterman either sold or gave her as a gift to Douwe Mout van der Meer, captain of the Knappenhof, who returned to the Netherlands with Clara.
 Captain Van der Meer would become Clara's agent and companion until her death.

 Clara disembarked at Rotterdam on 22 July 1741 and was immediately exhibited to the public.
 Clara was exhibited in Antwerp and Brussels in 1743 and in Hamburg in 1744.
 The exhibitions were so successful that Douwe Mout van der Meer left the VOC in 1744 to tour Europe with his rhinoceros.
 He had a special wooden carriage built to convey her, which had at least eight horses pulling it.
 The carriage had only a small window in order to encourage people to pay to see her.
 Her skin was kept moist with fish oil.
 The tour started in earnest in spring 1746, and proved to be an outstanding success.
-Clara visited Hanover and Berlin, where King Frederick II of Prussia saw her on 26 April in Spittelmarkt.
-The tour continued to Frankfurt an der Oder, Breslau, and Vienna, where Emperor Francis I and Empress Maria-Theresa saw her on 5 November.
+Clara visited Hanover and Berlin, where King Frederick the Great of Prussia saw her on 26 April in Spittelmarkt.
+The tour continued to Frankfurt an der Oder, Breslau, and Vienna, where Emperor Francis I and Empress Maria Theresa saw her on 5 November.

 Example of the mass-produced souvenir pictures of Clara sold by Douwe Mout van der Meer; this example from her stay at the Gasthof "Zum Pfau" in Mannheim in November 1747.

 In 1747, she travelled to Regensburg, Freiberg and Dresden, where she posed for Johann Joachim Kaendler from the Meissen porcelain factory and was visited on 19 April by Augustus III, Elector of Saxony and King of Poland.
 She was in Leipzig on 23 April for Easter, and visited the orangery of the castle of Kassel at the invitation of Frederick II, Landgrave of Hesse.
 In November she visited the "Gasthof zum Pfau" (The Peacock Inn) in Mannheim, and she was in Strasbourg in December for Christmas.